How it all began: aerospace meets EDC

 Young Tres Clements at Cal Poly University as a Manufacture Engineering student in San Luis Obispo, CaliforniaTres machining in 2006

 After college, I worked in UAV development, then landed my dream job at Scaled Composites in Mojave.
 Eventually, I returned to San Luis Obispo and started consulting for aerospace companies.
-But I couldn’t just design; I had to build.
+But I couldn’t just design, I had to build.
 So I opened a shop, bought CNC equipment, and got to work.

 Tres Clements after flying Burt Rutan's Boomerang in Mojave with Burt Rutan and Mike Melvill in 2010Tres' first Boomerang flight with Burt Rutan and Mike Melvill, 2010